takafumi291/ESSENCE/README.md

 ## ESSENCE: functions for evaluating spatially correlated noise in the interferometric images.

-**ESSENCE** is a python package for evaluating the statistical significance of the image analysis and signal detection under correlated noise in the interferometric images (e.g., ALMA, NOEMA), namely, Evaluating Statistical Significance under Noise Corrlation (ESSENCE).
+**ESSENCE** is a python package for evaluating the statistical significance of the image analysis and signal detection under correlated noise in the interferometric images (e.g., ALMA, NOEMA), namely, Evaluating Statistical Significance under Noise CorrElation (ESSENCE).
 This code does the following things for you:
 1. measuring noise autocorrelation function (ACF) which fully characterize the statistical properties of spatially correlated noise in the interferometric image.
 2. compute the noise in the spatially integrated quantities (e.g., flux, spectrum) with a given aperture.